hashicorp/terraform/website/source/docs/providers/circonus/r/contact_group.html.markdown

   dispatch to Pager Duty teams.
 See below for details on supported attributes.

-* `sms` - (Optional) Zero or more `sms` attributes may be present to dispatch SMS messages to Circonus users by referencing their user CID, or by specifying an SMS Phone Number.
+* `sms` - (Optional) Zero or more `sms` attributes may be present to dispatch SMS messages to Circonus users by referencing their user ID, or by specifying an SMS Phone Number.
 See below for details on supported attributes.

 * `tags` - (Optional) A list of tags attached to the Contact Group.